epam/edp-install/documentation/kubernetes_install_edp.md

-## Installation on Kubernetes
+## EDP Installation on Kubernetes

 ### Prerequisites
 1. Kubernetes cluster installed with minimum 2 worker nodes with total capacity 16 Cores and 40Gb RAM;
 2. Machine with [kubectl](https://kubernetes.io/docs/tasks/tools/install-kubectl/) installed with a cluster-admin access to the Kubernetes cluster;
-3. Ingress controller, for example [ingress-nginx](https://kubernetes.github.io/ingress-nginx/deploy/) is installed in cluster;
+3. Ingress controller is installed in a cluster, for example [ingress-nginx](https://kubernetes.github.io/ingress-nginx/deploy/);
-4. Ingress controller configured with HTTP/2 protocol disabled and header size 32k support;
+4. Ingress controller is configured with the disabled HTTP/2 protocol and header size of 32k support;
-5. Load balancer (if any exists in front of ingress controller) configured with HTTP/2 protocol disabled and header size 32k support;
+5. Load balancer (if any exists in front of ingress controller) is configured with the disabled HTTP/2 protocol and header size of 32k support;
-6. Cluster nodes, and as a result pods, should have access to cluster using external URLs (for instance in AWS you should add your VPC NAT gateway elastic IP to your cluster external Load Balancers security group);
+6. Cluster nodes and pods should have access to the cluster via external URLs.
+For instance, you should add in AWS your VPC NAT gateway elastic IP to your cluster external load balancers security group);
-7. Keycloak instance is installed in "security" namespace (You can install Keycloak following the [instruction](kubernetes_install_keycloak.md));
+7. Keycloak instance is installed in the "security" namespace.
+To get accurate information on how to install Keycloak, please refer to the [Keycloak Installation on Kubernetes](kubernetes_install_keycloak.md)) instruction;
-8. Secret "keycloak" with administrative access username and password exists in "security" namespace;
+8. The "keycloak" secret with administrative access username and password exists in the "security" namespace;
-9. Helm installed on installation machine by executing the following command:
+9. Helm is installed on installation machine by executing the following command:
 ```bash
 curl https://raw.githubusercontent.com/helm/helm/master/scripts/get-helm-3 | bash
 ```